 For more details see the Forward Rendering page.

-Legacy Deferred (light prepass) is similar to Deferred Shading, except it uses a different technique with different trade-offs.
-It does not support the Unity 5 physically based standard shaderA built-in shader for rendering real-world objects such as stone, wood, glass, plastic and metal.
-Supports a wide range of shader types and combinations.
-More info
+Legacy Deferred (light prepass) is similar to Deferred Shading, just using a different technique with different trade-offs.
+It does not support the Unity 5 physically based standard shader.

 For more details see the Deferred Lighting page.

-Legacy Vertex Lit is the rendering path with the lowest lighting fidelity and no support for real-time shadows.
-It is a subset of the Forward rendering path.
+Legacy Vertex Lit is the rendering path with the lowest lighting fidelity and no support for realtime shadows.
+It is a subset of Forward rendering path.